Raikuzurenko/Vivaldi-widgets-/README.md

 ### Step 3: Link the Folder to Vivaldi
 Open Vivaldi Settings (Ctrl+F12 or Command+,).Navigate to the Appearance section.Scroll down to the Custom UI Modifications section.Click Select Folder (or "Add folder") and choose the folder you created in Step 2.Restart the browser once more to apply your custom styles.

-### Note: Once you add the CSS the setting option on the widgets will not be visible, they are there just click on it and youll eventually hit it :P
+### Note: Once you add the CSS, the setting option on the widgets will not be visible, they are there just click on it and youll eventually hit it :P
 I
 ## Dancing girl widget(idk if anyone wants this :P)